B1ank-H/FuzzScanner/README.md

 ## Introduction
 This is an integrated package.

- If it has any program error,you can send email： MTM5ODk4MDUxNkBxcS5jb20=  to me.
+ If it has any program error,you can send email: MTM5ODk4MDUxNkBxcS5jb20=  to me.

 ## Function
 - Subdomain scan